Paul of Burgos: Controversy

-Following his conversion, Paul, like fellow convert Joshua ha-Lorki (Gerónimo de Santa Fe) took an active role in persecuting Spanish Jews.
+Following his conversion, Paul, and later his younger colleague and fellow convert Joshua ha-Lorki (Gerónimo de Santa Fe), took an active role in proselytizing Spanish Jews.
 Kenneth Levin has stated that when a wave of forced conversions of Jews to Christianity began in 1411, Paul "took a leading role in the assault on Spain’s remaining Jews and was responsible for drawing up edicts that isolated the Jews, stripped them of many communal rights, and, most importantly, deprived them of almost all means of earning a living, leaving them with the choice of death by privation for themselves and their families or conversion."
-Jewish historians have strongly suggested that Paul converted for social and economic (as opposed to religious) reasons following a wave of anti-Jewish violence and forced conversions throughout Spain in 1391.
+Jewish historians have suggested that Paul converted for social and economic (as opposed to religious) reasons following a wave of anti-Jewish violence and forced conversions throughout Spain in 1391.

 Later life

 Paul spent some years at the University of Paris, receiving the degree of doctor of theology after several years.
 He then visited London, where he probably remained only a short time, sending a Hebrew satire on Purim to Don Meïr Alguades from that city.

 He was appointed archdeacon of Treviño, and in 1402 (or 1405) became Bishop of Cartagena; and in 1415, Archbishop of Burgos.
-He was succeeded in the see of Burgos by his second son, Archbishop Alfonso of Burgos.
+He was succeeded in the see of Burgos by his second son, Archbishop Alonso of Burgos, known as Alonso de Cartagena.

 His intelligence and scholarship, as well as his gift of oratory, gained for him the confidence of King Henry III of Castile, who in 1406 appointed him keeper of the royal seal, in succession to Pero Lopez de Ayala.
 In 1416 King Henry named him Lord Chancellor.
 After the king's death Archbishop Paul was a member of the council which ruled Castile in the name of the regent Doña Catalina, and by the will of the deceased king he was tutor to the heir to the throne, the later John II of Castile.
+After the death of Bishop Pablo de Santa María, which occurred on August 30, 1435, his body was buried in the main chapel of the Friary [Convent] of S. Pablo [Saint Paul] of Burgos (which no longer exists; the site is now used by the Museum of Human Evolution), where several members of the Cartagena family were later buried.The remains of all of them lay in different tombs in the form of an arcosolium placed in the main chapel, and on the floor of the same chapel were six tombstones of slate and alabaster under which the remains of as many members of the Cartagena family rested.The members of this family who were buried in the main chapel were: